 If you are applying for medical expenses cover, you may be required to complete a medical assessment form and authorise your doctor to provide details of your treatment and current health status.

 It is a good idea to ask your specialist or GP to write a letter stating that you’ve finished treatment or that you’re in remission, where this is the case, and that you’re unlikely to require medical or hospital treatment while you are travelling.

 The insurance company will consider the likely risk of you claiming for overseas medical expenses.
 The terms and conditions of the travel insurance policy may vary depending on your condition, medical history and the insurer’s own guidelines.

-If the PDS for the policy you’re considering does not cover (that is, excludes cover for) claims relating to pre-existing cancer, then you may want to ask the insurer whether they offer any additional policies that would cover you for cancer-related claims.
-They may charge an assessment fee, a higher premium or apply special terms and conditions for a policy that covers costs related to pre-existing cancer.
+If the PDS for the policy you’re considering excludes cover for claims relating to pre-existing cancer, then you may want to ask the insurer whether they offer any additional policies that would cover you for cancer-related claims.
+They may charge an assessment fee, a higher premium or apply special terms and conditions.

 Because of the range of policies and cover offered by different travel insurance providers, it is a good idea to ask friends or perhaps a cancer support group which travel insurance companies they have used and been happy with.
-Also consider where else you might be able to get insurance, for example, some credit cards offer travel insurance for holidays paid for on the card, and some workplaces offer travel insurance for leisure travel.
+Also consider where else you might be able to get insurance, for example, some credit cards offer travel insurance for holidays, and some workplaces offer travel insurance for leisure travel.